Let’s Work on Keeping Our Thoughts Inside Our Heads

 It’s choosing what matters for the story, and gently letting the rest go.

-Sometimes what you don’t say is just as powerful as what you do.
+Sometimes what you don’t say is just as impactful as what you do.

 Until next time!